Categorically Morita equivalent compact quantum groups: Introduction

 One crucial insight from the subfactor theory is that there is a more interesting equivalence relation on tensor categories beyond the mere equivalence.
 It corresponds to exchanging a subfactor for its dual inclusion, and in the case of fusion categories, a relevant notion was introduced by M\"{u}ger~\cite{MR1966524} under the name of \emph{weak monoidal Morita equivalence}, which is now also called \emph{categorical Morita equivalence}.
 Namely, two fusion categories $\CC_1$ and $\CC_2$ are called weakly monoidally Morita equivalent if one of them is monoidally equivalent to the category of bimodules over a Frobenius algebra in the other~\citelist{\cite{MR1257245}\cite{MR2075605}}.
 In a more symmetric form this can be formulated in terms of $2$-categories, or as existence of an invertible $\CC_1$-$\CC_2$-module category~\cite{MR2677836}, see Section~\ref{sec:invertible} for precise definitions.
 Yet another characterization is that the Drinfeld centers of $\CC_1$ and $\CC_2$ are equivalent as braided monoidal categories~\citelist{\cite{MR1822847}\cite{MR2735754}}.
-All these notions make sense for infinite C$^*$-tensor categories, although it is apparently no longer guaranteed that equivalence of Drinfeld centers implies categorical Morita equivalence.
+Most of these admit straightforward generalizations to the setting of infinite C$^*$-tensor categories, although a characterization of categorical Morita equivalence in terms of the Drinfeld center seems to remain as an interesting problem.

 Popa's work on subfactors implies that sensible analytic properties should be invariant under categorical Morita equivalence.
 For central property (T), this is indeed the case~\citelist{\cite{MR3509018}\cite{arXiv:1511.06332}}.
-All this suggests that categorical Morita equivalence should be useful in studying analytic properties of quantum groups.
+It is therefore natural to expect that categorical Morita equivalence should be useful in studying analytic properties of quantum groups.

 The goal of the present paper is to give an algebraic characterization of categorical Morita equivalence for representation categories of compact quantum groups.
 By the Tannaka--Krein type duality for quantum group actions~\citelist{\cite{MR1976459}\cite{MR3121622}\cite{MR3426224}}, bimodule categories over representation categories correspond to C$^*$-algebras with commuting actions of the quantum groups.
 Namely, given commuting actions of compact quantum groups $G_1$ and $G_2$ on a unital C$^*$-algebra $A$, we can consider the category $\DD_A$ of equivariant finitely generated right Hilbert $A$-modules.
 Therefore the precise question we are going to answer is the following: under what conditions is the category $\DD_A$ invertible as a $(\Rep G_2)$-$(\Rep G_1)$-module category?